mars-protocol/mips/Credit-Line-Extension-MIP-Template.md

 ## Abstract

-- A 2-4 sentence description of the full MIP going through the use case for the credit line and who will and how it will be implemented.
+- A 2-4 sentence description of the full MIP going through the use case for the credit line and by whom and how it will be implemented.

 ## Motivation